 - Butter knife.

-Pour some flour onto a plate and shape it into a dome using your hands.
-Place a piece of candy on the top.
-Guests take turns using the butter knife to slice a bit of flour from the edge.
+Pour a cup of flour onto a plate and pack it tightly into a dome shape or “cake” using a cup or bowl.
+Place a piece of candy gently on the very top.
+Guests take turns using the butter knife to slice away a section of the flour “cake.”

 2. Scavenger Hunt